resamsel/dbmanagr/README.md

-alfred-dbexplorer
+alfred-dbnavigator
 =================

-# Alfred Database Explorer
+# Alfred Database Navigator

-Allows you to explore your PostgreSQL database using Alfred 2.0.
+Allows you to explore your database using Alfred 2.0.

 ## Features
 * Use database connections from the ~/.pgpass file